thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Deploy the Same Way to Every Environment

-It is key to use the same process to deploy to every environment, whether into testing environments or production, to ensure the build and deployment process has been tested effectively.
+It is key to use the same process to deploy to every environment, whether into testing environments or production, to ensure the build and deployment process has been tested effectively (Farley and Humble 2011).

 We will deploy frequently to the test environment, but less to production.
 The frequency of deployment is inversely related to the risk associated with each environment.
 We deploy less frequently to production than to test environments.
 Before deploying to production, we will have tested the deployment many times in the upstream environments to discard the deployment script as a source of error.